sparkflows/sparkflows-docs/docs/user-guide/user-guide/export-import/export-pipelines.rst

    :width: 90%

-Select the Projects you want to export
+Select the Pipelines to Export
 ------------------------------

 * Select the Projects you would like to export using the checkboxes on the left hand side of each Pipeline's name.